leynos/syspath-hack/docs/users-guide.md

 ```

 The helper returns `None`; it mutates `sys.path` in place so import statements
 can resolve modules relative to the project root immediately afterwards.
+Use
+the optional `start` parameter to search from a directory other than the
+current working directory.

 ## Choosing how paths are added